zhao1701/extending-deep-ER/readme.md

 <p align='center'><img src="imgs/results-preprocessing.png" height='300px'></p>
 <p align='center'> <b>Figure 9</b>: Varying preprocessing method</p>

 We previously observed that the _avg-t_ models tend to perform better than _avg_ models, and often perform better than all other model baseline models.
-Figure 10 shows that incorporating numerical attributes to _avg-t} leads to better results on all three datasets, as does incorporating null value indicators.
+Figure 10 shows that incorporating numerical attributes to _avg-t_ leads to better results on all three datasets, as does incorporating null value indicators.
 Less clear, however, is whether only incorporating numerical attributes or incorporating both numerical attributes and null value indicators will yield the best model performance.

 <p align='center'><img src="imgs/results-avg.png" height='300px'></p>
 <p align='center'> <b>Figure 10</b>: Variations on average-based attribute embeddings</p>